Andrew1013-development/spam_machine/README.md

 - GitHub : Issues tab on the repository page

 ## changelog
-Version 3.0 beta 3 (coming soon, work in progress) :
+Version 3.0 beta 3 (the newest version) :
 1. added more functionality for spamming 2 different messages, still in order (from string1 to string2) only

-Version 3.0 beta 2 (newest version) :
+Version 3.0 beta 2 :
 1. added basic functionality for spamming 2 different messages in order (from string1 to string2) only
    - full functionailty will come in version 3.0 beta 4 or beta 5 (read "some notices" for more details)